Commitment scheme: Impossibility of universally composable commitment schemes

 environment that, instead of corrupting C, corrupts R instead.
 Additionally it runs a copy of S. Messages received from C are fed into S, and replies from S are forwarded to C.

 The environment initially tells C to commit to a message m.
 At some point in the interaction, S will commit to a value m′.
 This message is handed to R, who outputs m′.
 Note that by assumption we have m' = m with high probability.
 Now in the ideal process the simulator has to come up with m.
 But this is impossible, because at this point the commitment has not been opened yet, so the only message R can have received in the ideal process is a "receipt" message.
 We thus have a contradiction.

 Construction

 A commitment scheme can either be perfectly binding (it is impossible for Alice to alter her commitment after she has made it, even if she has unbounded computational resources); or perfectly concealing (it is impossible for Bob to find out the commitment without Alice revealing it, even if he has unbounded computational resources); or formulated as an instance-dependent commitment scheme, which is either hiding or binding depending on the solution to another problem.
-A commitment scheme can not be both hiding and binding at the same time.
+A commitment scheme cannot be both perfectly hiding and perfectly binding at the same time.